Artificial Paradise (OneRepublic album)

 Artificial Paradise is the sixth studio album by American pop rock band OneRepublic, released on July 12, 2024, through Mosley Music Group and Interscope Records.

-It follows their fifth studio album Human (2021), and includes the singles "Sunshine", "West Coast", "I Ain't Worried", "Runaway", "Mirage" with Mishaal Tamer (from Assassin's Creed Mirage), "I Don't Wanna Wait" with David Guetta, "Nobody" (from Kaiju No .8), and "Fire (Official UEFA Euro 2024 Song)" with Meduza and Leony.
+It follows their fifth studio album, Human (2021), and includes the singles "Sunshine", "West Coast", "I Ain't Worried", "Runaway", "Mirage" with Mishaal Tamer, "I Don't Wanna Wait" with David Guetta, "Nobody" (from Kaiju No .8), and "Fire (Official UEFA Euro 2024 Song)" with Meduza and Leony.
 The latter three were only included on the deluxe digital edition of the album.
 "Hurt" was the first single released following the album's announcement, with "Sink or Swim" following as the final and tenth overall single.

 The album was the last of the band's contract and final release with Interscope before signing with BMG in July 2025.
 The super deluxe edition of the album was released on December 6, 2024, including acoustic versions of some of the tracks.